 The Act says that the parties to a Referral are the Complainant and Respondent.
 The Human Rights Commission may also choose to be a party to a Referred Hearing on notice to the other parties.

 Finally, the adjudicator may decide, on the application of other persons or organizations who have an interest in the proceedings, that they can participate in the proceedings.

 If desirable, contact a lawyer of your choice, advocate or support person to give advice and/or representation during the conference.

-Review all of the writings and papers filed with the Director of Human Rights.
+Review all of the paperwork provided by the Panel and any writings or papers filed with the Director of Human Rights.

 Arrive on time and be prepared to listen and participate in the discussion.

 First, the Chair assigns the matter to an Adjudicator.

 Next, the Panel’s Office Administrator will ask the parties when they can be available to have a telephone conference with the assigned Adjudicator.
 The purpose of the telephone conference is to give all of the parties the opportunity to discuss their human rights complaint with an Adjudicator as well as how and when a Hearing will take place.